Draglow/mekina-project/README.md

 CarZone: Online Car Market

-  Welcome to CarZone, your ultimate destination for buying and selling cars online.
   CarZone is a web-based platform designed to connect car buyers and sellers, making the process of buying or selling a car hassle-free and convenient.